PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 * ### Enable Authorization

 	The source cluster will be reachaing the Portworx api of the destination cluster through the internet, So it is recommended to enable the authorization on the destination in production environments.
-You may skip this if setup is only for the demo purposes.
+You may skip this if setup is only for demo purposes.

 	You can use following commands if you want to enable: